MadMaX-74/node-mcp/README.md

-# node-map
+# node-mcp
-starter for node map
+starter for node mcp